magnesj/ResInsight/docs/Intersections.md

 Intersections are cross sections of the grid model that displays the grid cell values on planes that cut through the grid in various ways.

 There are two main types of intersections.
 The first one which simply is called **Intersection**, is defined by a piecewise linear curve and an extrusion direction.
 The curve can be either a Simulation Well, a Well Path, a user defined polyline, or a user defined line.
+These intersections can also be shown in their own separate [2D Intersection View]({{ site.baseurl }}/docs/intersections#2d-intersection-views)

 The second intersection type is called an **Intersection Box**.
 An Intersection Box can be used as a box cutting the grid cells, or collapsed to a restricted axis aligned plane.

 All types of intersections are stored in a folder named **Intersections** in a **View** as shown below.